-We are pleased to take advantage of Securities and Exchange Commission (the "SEC") rules that allow us to furnish our proxy materials, including our Annual Report on Form 10-K for the year ended December 31, 2022 (the "Annual Report on Form 10-K"), which Annual Report on Form 10-K, together with the additional cover materials, constitutes our 2022 Annual Report to Stockholders ("2022 Annual Report") and this proxy statement (collectively, the "Proxy Materials"), over the Internet.
+We are pleased to take advantage of Securities and Exchange Commission (the "SEC") rules that allow us to furnish our proxy materials, including our Annual Report on Form 10-K for the year ended December 31, 2023 (the "Annual Report on Form 10-K"), which Annual Report on Form 10-K, together with the additional cover materials, constitutes our 2023 Annual Report to Stockholders ("2023 Annual Report") and this proxy statement (collectively, the "Proxy Materials"), over the Internet.
 As a result, we are mailing to most of our stockholders the Notice instead of a paper copy of the Proxy Materials.
-The Notice contains instructions on how to access those documents over the Internet and how to submit your proxy via the Internet.
+The Notice contains instructions on how to access the Proxy Materials over the Internet and how to submit your proxy via the Internet.
 The Notice also contains instructions on how to request a paper copy of the Proxy Materials.
-All stockholders who do not receive the Notice will receive a paper copy of the Proxy Materials by mail or an electronic copy of the Proxy Materials by email.
+All stockholders who do not receive the Notice will receive a paper copy of the Proxy Materials by email.
 This process allows us to provide our stockholders with the information they need in a more timely manner, while reducing the environmental impact and lowering the costs of printing and distributing the Proxy Materials.
 This proxy statement and the Annual Report on Form 10-K is also available in the "Financials & Filings" section of our website at http://ir.macrogenics.com/financial-information.
 The references to any of our web addresses in this proxy statement are inactive textual references only and do not constitute incorporation by reference of the information contained at or available through these web addresses.

-The Notice and the Proxy Materials are first being made available to stockholders on or about April 17, 2023.
+The Notice and the Proxy Materials are first being made available to stockholders on or about April 8, 2024.

-The only voting securities of MacroGenics are shares of our common stock, of which there were 61,838,565 shares outstanding as of the Record Date.
+The only voting securities of MacroGenics are shares of our common stock, of which there were 62,560,502 shares outstanding as of the Record Date.
 We need the holders of a majority in voting power of these shares of common stock to be present or represented by proxy at the Annual Meeting to have a quorum and conduct business at the Annual Meeting.